-Thought to have sank near Grand Bend Ontario at 12 am on November 10th with 22 lives lost.
+Thought to have sunk near Grand Bend Ontario at 12 am on November 10th with 22 lives lost.
 This ship has yet to be found.
-The James Carruthers was one of the newest vessels on the Lakes; the vessel was heavy and built with extra
+The James Carruthers was one of the newest vessels on the Lakes; the vessel was heavy and built with extra steel to ensure seaworthiness.

 John A. McGean

-The John A. McGean sank near Pointe Aux Barques on November 9th with 28 on board.
+The 432-foot freighter was running north after taking on 6,000 tons of soft coal at Sandusky.
+The John A. McGean sank near Pointe Aux Barques and Port Hope on November 9th with 28 on-board.

 Isaac M. Scott

-The Isaac M. Scott foundered and sunk near Alpena on November 9th with 28 on board.
-Before sinking its thought that the ship capsized in the Lake Huron waves.
+Isaac M. Scott foundered and sunk near Alpena on November 9th with 28 on-board.
+Before sinking, it’s thought that the Isaac M. Scott capsized in the Lake Huron waves.

-In all , eight ships and 189 lives were lost on Lake Huron.
-For days after the 1913 Great Lakes storm relatives of the men who lost their lives patrolled the shore in the hope of finding their bodies.
+In all, eight ships and 189 lives were lost on Lake Huron.
+For days after 1913, Great Lakes storm relatives of the men who lost their lives patrolled the shore in the hope of finding their bodies.